 1. Stick to a solid oral healthcare regimen.

 As you age, you are more susceptible to tooth and root decay.
-This is because elderly adults are more likely to have dry mouth, meaning that the production of saliva decreases.
+This is because elderly adults are more likely to have dry mouth, meaning that saliva production decreases.
 Saliva is important for neutralizing the acids and bacteria in our mouths, so we are more likely to experience decay without it.
 To help combat the decay of your teeth and roots, be sure to brush at least twice a day and floss every night to get rid of harmful plaque and keep your teeth in good health.

 2. Quit smoking.

 Smoking can cause many oral health problems.
-Tobacco products have been linked to oral cancer, heart disease, gum disease, tooth decay and more.
+Tobacco products have been linked to oral cancer, heart disease, gum disease, tooth decay, and more.
 By quitting smoking, you decrease your chances of getting these illnesses and can significantly improve your oral health.

 3. Eat healthy foods.